BIGJRA/BIGJRA.github.io/rejuv.md

 -   Go up onto the leftward arrows onto the pink -\> blue -\> orange path and we’re done!

-There are Pokémon in here.
+There are Pokemon in here.

 Wetlands Laboratory (Water Surface)